JakeGonzalez04/Project-2/README.md

 # Skills

-I'm not really "skillfull" at anything but I'm good at certain thing
+I'm not really "skillfull" at anything but I'm good at certain things

 - I can play the guitar.
 - I have decent grades
-- I can learn someting quickly
+- I learn quickly
-- I'm good at any game I touch

 # Hobbies